 What kind of experiences have past participants had?Click to Open

 This is a great question.
 We consider our alumni and returning teachers to be extremely valuable resources, both for us at CIEE and for our applicants.
 We like to invite them to serve as panelists at our orientations to help share their experiences with you, but you don’t have to wait until then to start learning from them!
 You can read participant blogs from Spain, and see independent reviews of our programs as well.
 We’re proud to say that people’s experiences on our program are overwhelmingly positive!

 Do I need a visa to teach in Spain?Click to Open

-Unless you have dual citizenship in an EU country, you’ll need a Spanish Student Visa to participate in our Language and Culture Assistant programs in Spain.
+Unless you have dual citizenship in an EU country or Switzerland, you’ll need a Spanish Student Visa to participate in our Language and Culture Assistant programs in Spain.
 For those who haven’t used one before, a visa is an official page stamped into your passport that allows you to 1) enter Spain and 2) apply for temporary residency with the local authorities.
 Visas are usually valid for 90 days, which is plenty of time to receive your residency documents that cover the remainder of your program in Spain.
 You don’t need to work on these things before you apply - we’ll guide you through it when the time comes.